Q & A: Klaus Wagener

 laus starts his story: "I'm 62 years old, happily married, with 2 big children, 1 grandchild, I live with my wife in the countryside outside near the forest.
 We have a large garden and love it very much.
 My wife is also a master florist.
 So we have a lot in common and often work together.
 Professionally I am CEO at BLOOM's media marketing events with a special focus on being a creative director and frontman.
 Oh yes - our daughter lives in the Netherlands and has started a family with her husband and they both work in the green industry.
 So the Netherlands is our second home."

-When did you first knew you wanted to work with flowers?
+When did you first know you wanted to work with flowers?

 Very early!
 My parents ran two flower shops and I grew up in the middle of the shops.
 I liked this attitude to life, the smell of the flowers, the many natural materials and the creative atmosphere.
 It was a very familiar atmosphere and private life was combined with business.
 For me this was - and still is - no problem.